lotsofcode/angular-password-quality/README.md

 You can copy the directive from [scripts/directives/password-quality.js](https://github.com/tomraithel/angular-password-quality/blob/master/app/scripts/directives/password-quality.js)

 The code to determine the quality value is basically the same that is used in Microsofts password-checker on [passwordday.org](https://passwordday.org).
-They require you at least a 14 character password with at least 1 lower case, 1 upper case, 1 numeric and 1 special character to get the best score possible.
+They require you enter a 14 character password with at least 1 lower case, 1 upper case, 1 numeric and 1 special character to get the best score possible.

-However this is just a recommendation - if you think your validation needs better rules, go ahead and adjust the directive as you wish.
+However, this is just a recommendation - if you think your validation needs better rules, go ahead and adjust the directive as you wish.

 ### License